Treatments and procedures

 Continuous positive airway pressure (CPAP) is a treatment for obstructive sleep apnoea.

-A drip is a short, small plastic tube that is put into your child's vein using a needle.
-The plastic tube is then left in so that fluids and medicines can be given directly into the blood via the vein.
+A drip is a short, small plastic tube that a doctor or nurse will put into your child's vein, using a needle.
+They will leave a plastic tube in so that fluids and medicines go directly into your child's blood.

 An epidural is a very effective method of pain control used both during and after major surgery to the chest, tummy and legs.

 Grommets may be recommended if your child has glue ear that won't clear up, or frequent ear infections.